RandomSearch18/a-level-project/docs/readme.md

 Nodes can sometimes contribute a nonzero weight value, if they present a hazard, restriction, or inconvenience to pedestrians.

 - `obstacle=vegetation` should be treated as is on ways
+- Access tags should be considered as specified in the [access tags](#access-tags) section
+  - There is an exception to this behaviour for `highway=crossing` nodes on roads (where access tags only apply to users of the crossing, not the road).[^access-on-crossing] However, this is very unlikely to affect pedestrian access, so I won't consider it

+[^access-on-crossing]: "A `no` value for an access tag like `bicycle=*` or `horse=*` on a `highway=crossing` node is meant to apply only to traffic on the crossing, not on the main road: (`highway=crossing` + `bicycle=no`) means that cyclists must dismount before crossing the road; it does not mean that cyclists on road must do this.", [Key:crossing#Support](https://wiki.openstreetmap.org/wiki/Key:crossing#Support), OSM Wiki, accessed 2025-01-03

 ###### Tags for names and references